I am a doll.

 I am the one who saw him get off the train in a daze, after an interminable journey, at Namur station.

-I am the child my father and mother wanted to erase five years of separation.
+I am the child my mother and father wanted to erase five years of separation.

-I am the cement that would stick back together a couple damaged by the war.
+I am the cement that would stick a damaged couple back together after the war.